IMPACT REPORT

 BACK TO TOP

-Lifetime Members have made a lasting commitment to Wesselman Woods through a generous one-time investment of $1,000.
+Lifetime Members have made a lasting commitment to Wesselman Woods through their generous investments.
 This meaningful contribution reflects a deep understanding of the expenses required to preserve and protect this ancient forest, ensuring its beauty and vitality endure for generations to come.

 Leslie Ashley